 SERVICE AREA DESCRIPTION

-The Justice Services Service Area seeks to support a continuum of services for justice system-involved youth and disconnected TAY.
+The Justice Services Service Area includes a continuum of services for justice system-involved youth and disconnected TAY.
 The aim of the service area is to prevent further youth engagement in the justice system and reduce rates of youth recidivism through connection to adult allies, culturally relevant programming, ongoing case management, access to positive skill building activities and whole family engagement.
-Services will be provided in partnership with the juvenile and adult justice systems and take place in system facilities as well as community-based settings.
-Programs funded under this service area are expected to be well-versed in the local juvenile justice and adult criminal justice systems, as well as knowledgeable in youth development principles and able to provide culturally competent services that address the unique needs of those involved in the justice system.
+Services are provided in partnership with the juvenile and adult justice systems and take place in system facilities as well as community-based settings.

 SERVICE AREA NEED